 -

-Clients send the secret as a bearer token:
+Clients send the secret as a bearer token in the header or as a query parameter:

 curl -X POST http://localhost:3001/speak \